FA Cup third round match previews

-The FA Cup takes centre stage this weekend as Premier League and Sky Bet Championship teams join the third round, with fixtures including Aston Villa vs Liverpool.
+The FA Cup takes centre stage this weekend as Premier League and Championship teams join the third round, with fixtures including Arsenal vs Newcastle and Manchester United vs Watford.

 The FA Cup will not have replays for the 2020-21 season to help ease fixture congestion caused by the COVID-19 crisis, meaning that all ties will be decided on the day.